skylark-appify/skylark-appify-routers/README.md

 The internal management engine is used.

 ## API Document
-skyalrk.js application framwork contains the above modules, so the module API documentation can refer to sklark.js's guilde
+skyalrk.js application framwork contains the router module, so the module API documentation can refer to sklark.js's api doc

 - http://www.skylarkjs.org/api